linkedin/rest.li/reference_service_errors.md

 The following changes are considered **backward incompatible**:

 - Adding a new service error code to a resource or a method.
+  - *Note:* Changing an existing code is treated semantically as removing one and adding another.
 - Changing the `errorDetailType` for an existing service error code.
 - Changing the HTTP `status` code for an existing service error code.
 - Changing the `message` for an existing service error code.